 Jhoole is a nonprofit Humanitarian Enterprise located in the weavers’ village of Maheshwar on the edge of the Narmada River in Madhya Pradesh, India.
 Jhoole has been collaborating with artisans to help them break the cycle of chronic poverty since 2008.
 Through achieving economic independence, sending their children to school, continuing their own education and giving back to social causes, Maheshwar artisans can create lasting change in their community.

 Jhoole is currently working with over one hundred artisans; fifty who work centrally in Jhoole’s sewing production and training facility as well as hand loom weavers and hand embroiderers who work from within their own homes.
-By the end of this year, Jhoole will aspire to meet the following goals:

 This year, including artisans and their families, Jhoole will have an impact on over two thousand people.